 The Structural Bioinformatics Laboratory at Rensselaer Polytechnic Institute investigates the structural dynamics underlying protein function.
-Our work is a combination of computational methods using biophysical data to elucidate mechanisms of biological processes.
+Our work utilizes a combination of computational methods and biophysical data to elucidate mechanisms of biological processes.

 Research Highlights